Shopify/ruby-lsp/jekyll/design-and-roadmap.markdown

 Interested in contributing?
 Check out the issues tagged with [help-wanted] or [good-first-issue].

 - [Make Ruby environment activation more flexible and less coupled with shells]
-- Stabilize APIs for Ruby LSP addons to allow other gems to enhance the base features
+- Stabilize APIs for Ruby LSP add-ons to allow other gems to enhance the base features
 - [Full method support for definition, hover and completion]
 - [Improve accuracy of method features by handling class/module hierarchies]
 - [Improve accuracy of test code lens by checking which class a method inherits from]